Teaching Handwriting to Multilingual Learners (ELL, SLIFE, Newcomer)

-Learning to write in a new language can be particularly challenging for multilingual learners.
-Do you have students who speak Arabic, Farsi, Dari, Pasto, Urdo, or Khudish?
-These are just a few of the languages that go from right to left.
+Learning to write in a new language can be very challenging for those whose first language has a different handwriting system.
+Do you have students who speak Arabic, Farsi, Dari, Pasto, Urdu, or Kurdish?
+These are just a few of the languages that are written from right to left.
 Do your students speak Hindi, Khmer, Thai, or Burmese?
-These languages use beautiful curvy scripts.
-Students with different first language scripts do not know how to form the unfamiliar English letters.
-They guess the order and direction of strokes.
+These languages use beautiful curvy scripts that are very different from English letters.
+Students who write with different first language scripts may not struggle to form English letters correctly.
+They often guess the order and direction of strokes.

 Handwriting by Strokes introduces letters from the simplest to the most difficult.
-Numbers are included because these are also written differently around the world.
-Horizonal and vertical lines are taught first, followed by diagonal lines, humps, curves, and circles.
-The last two lessons can be taught as 2:00 letters (students can tell time) or as letters that begin with a the letter 'C'.
-All English letters and numbers can be learned in 7 quick lessons.
+1) Horizonal and vertical lines are taught first, followed by 2) diagonal lines, 3) combined horizonal,vertical and diagonal lines, 4) humps, 5) curves, and circles.
+The last two lessons can be taught as 2 o'clock letters (using a clock) or as letters that begin with a the letter 'C'.
+Emphasize the up to 12 o'clock (to the middle) and around movement for these letters.
+These seven lessons quickly teach all English letters and numbers.

-Handwriting skills are rarely taught to English language learners above the first three grades/levels.
-However, students benefit greatly from this instruction.
-Students who write with a different script (Arabic, Thai, Chinese) quickly acquire English handwriting.
-Students with limited or interrupted formal education (SLIFE) develop handwriting skills slowly and require more practice time.
-They often need to develop their muscles and coordination to correctly and comfortably write letters.
+All ages of students benefit greatly from this instruction.
+Literate students, who write in their first language, quickly acquire English handwriting.
+Students with limited or interrupted formal education (SLIFE) develop handwriting skills slower and require more practice time.
+They often need to develop their fine motor muscles and coordination to write correctly and comfortably.